anneval/DA3-phdma/A3/README_flexdashboard.md

 to "scrolling" in this case and the navigation bar, which includes, for example, a link to our GitHub repository.
 In addition, we specify "runtime: shiny" since we included some Shiny components for interactive visualization of the partial dependence plots, which deploy on a Shiny server or shinyapps.io.

 The dashboard has three different pages: Variable Importance, PDP, and Threshold decision.
-The first one shows three graphs variable-importance graphs.
+The first one shows three variable-importance graphs.
 First, including all features; second, the ten most important features; and  last, the importance grouped by factors.
 They are always shown for the main data set, bisnode, and the two subsets that filter for manufacturing and services.
 The Second page interactively displays the different partial dependence plots again for all three data sets (via a drop-down menu).
 The last page illustrates the expected loss based on different thresholds again